geraldaungst/exandria-campaign/60 Locations/Wildemount/Cyrios Mountains/Cloudfang Keep.md

 Lady Emer's extensive library contains treatises on planar theory, rift mechanics, pre-Calamity magical techniques, studies of Molaesmyr's temporal experiments, and texts on controlled transformation magic.
 She also has several books full of her [[Lady Emer's Research Notes|research notes]].
 Players who spend time reading and searching through her notes will get some useful information.

 ### Treasure
 Lady Emer’s desk holds hundreds of [[Lady Emer's Poems|poorly written poems]], twelve owlbear-feather quills, twelve griffon-feather quills, and inkpots with black, gold, green, and purple ink.
 The set of quills and inks is worth 50 gp.
+Lady Emer carries two keys: one to the display cases in the grand salon (area E4), and one for the strongbox in her desk.
+The room also contains the stone chest described below.

 The desk drawers contain alchemist's supplies, cartographer's tools, jeweler's tools, navigator's tools, a set of mason's tools, and a pouch containing 3,130 gp.
-Lady Emer carries a key to the display cases in the grand salon (area E4).
-The room also contains the stone chest described below.
+Among the research tools and coin pouch, careful searchers find a locked iron strongbox (DC 15 to pick, Lady Emer carries the key).
+Inside:
+ - A leather-bound ledger showing payments received over the past 18 months.
+Entries are coded with initials "V.Q." alongside amounts (ranging from 500-2,000 gp) and terse notes: "Rift observation - Savalirwood site," "Planar resonance testing," "Shard fragment analysis," "Temporal anchor research."
+ - Three letters on expensive parchment, written in precise, emotionless handwriting:

+ **Letter 1 (oldest, ~14 months ago):**
+> "Lady Emer,
+>
+> Your expertise comes highly recommended.
+I require a secure, isolated research facility and a scholar versed in planar phenomena.
+The work concerns rift stabilization and artifact analysis—sensitive matters requiring absolute discretion.
+>
+> Initial compensation: 2,000 gp for facility preparation and first quarter's retainer.
+Additional materials and specimens will be provided as needed.
+>
+> My associate will contact you to arrange delivery schedules.
+>
+> —V.Q."

+**Letter 2 (mid-period, ~8 months ago):**

+> "Your progress reports on the temporal resonance properties are adequate, though I expect more detailed analysis of the crystal's interaction with planar energy.
+Dreyara will visit within the fortnight to examine your findings and deliver additional research materials.
+Provide her with your complete analysis—her assessment will determine our next steps.
+>
+> Continue monitoring the rift sites I designated.
+Any anomalous behavior must be documented immediately.
+>
+> Your latest request for additional funding is approved.
+1,500 gp enclosed.
+>
+> —V.Q."

+**Letter 3 (recent, ~1 week ago):**

+> "The Lorestone research takes priority above all other projects.
+I need complete analysis of resonance patterns between fragments—how they react when in proximity, what energies they emit, potential for reconstruction.
+>
+> Dreyara will be visiting soon.
+Prepare workspace for sensitive examination.
+She may bring specimens requiring your immediate attention and will need secure storage during her stay.
+>
+> Do not discuss this work with anyone.
+The consequences of loose talk would be... unfortunate.
+>
+> —V.Q."

 ### Stone Chest